microsoft/MixedReality-WebRTC/README.md

 The current version is a public preview under active development, which contains known issues being addressed:

 - HoloLens 2 exhibits some small performance penalty due to the [missing support (#157)](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157) for SIMD-accelerated YUV conversion in WebRTC UWP SDK on ARM.
 - H.264 hardware video encoding (UWP only) exhibits some quality degrading (blockiness).
-See #74 and #101 for details.
+See [#74]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/74)) and [#153]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/153)) for details.
-- H.264 is not currently available on Desktop.
-Only VP8 and VP9 are available instead (software).
+- H.264 is not currently available on Desktop at all (even in software).
+Only VP8 and VP9 are available instead (software encoding/decoding).
-- There is currently no clean C++ API; instead the C API used for C# P/Invoke can be used from C++ code, and opaque handles cast to C++ objects.
-An actual C++ API will eventually be exposed.
-The C++ library public API is found in [`libs\Microsoft.MixedReality.WebRTC.Native\include`](https://github.com/microsoft/MixedReality-WebRTC/tree/master/libs/Microsoft.MixedReality.WebRTC.Native/include) and already contains some classes, but is not 100% functional at this time (cannot create a peer connection for example).
-- Currently the NuGet packages for the C++ library include some WebRTC headers (from the Google repository), which are not shipped with any of the NuGet packages themselves, but instead require cloning this repository and its dependencies (see #123).
+- The NuGet packages (v1.x) for the former C++ library `Microsoft.MixedReality.WebRTC.Native` include some WebRTC headers from the Google repository, which are not shipped with any of the NuGet packages themselves, but instead require cloning this repository and its dependencies (see #123).

 In addition, the Debug config of WebRTC core implementation is known to exhibit some performance issues on most devices, including some higher-end PCs.
-Using the Release config of the core WebRTC implementation usually prevents this.
+Using the Release config of the core WebRTC implementation usually prevents this, and is strongly recommended when not debugging.

 ## Contributing